Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 Looker is great for static reporting, less so for ad hoc and generally it isn't great at really understanding our customers - we'd need more web analytics and survey data for this.
 Mapping the customer journey and understanding all steps within the process.
 Asking the why rather than the what.

 Some data models like attribution model are built over time and gotten larger and larger.
 Over time, different challenges are overcome and build in the code.
 This repeats and the model gets build iteratively.
 Now everything may be fine, but you'd still want to account for the historical data that cannot be changed.
 It's a difficult balance of consistency, simplicity and scalability.

+**BI monthly invitations**
+Hi Nikita,

+We are planning towards our next Looker BImontly session in February and wonder whether you would be up for presenting how you use Looker?
+These are a few use cases that would be great to cover (in addition to anything else you may want to present):

+- KPI Reporting dashboard including the period comparisons and the annotations
+- Experiments mega boards and how this plays a role in the A/B testing framework/process
+- Conversion funnel report

+Let me know if you have any questions around this; if you could let me know soon, that would be ideal as we can start booking in a timeslot.

+Thanks,

+Dave

+Hey Nikita,

+Booking in an hour (might not need the full hour) to go through your slides for next week's BI monthly meeting.
+The plan is to speak for 15 minutes about:
+- An intro to the CRO team
+- What are CROs KPIs and why
+- A few examples of how CRO uses data.
+Some ideas I thought of (feel free to present on anything else you would like though):
+- KPI Reporting dashboard including the period comparisons
+- Experiments mega boards and how this plays a role in the A/B testing framework/process
+- Conversion funnel report

+Let me know if you have any questions!

+Dave